PARISH ACTION POINTS REMOVED FROM THE PLAN AND HANDED OVER TO THE PARISH COUNCIL 24 OCTOBER 2018

 In common with many other neighbourhood plans we initially included such items under the heading of "Parish Action Points".
 During the Regulation 14 consultation on the Plan in March and April 2018 Around 95% of villagers who responded agreed with the Parish Action Points.

-Comments received at that consultation have been incorporated, including one that suggested the addition of an action to address surface water flood risk to existing properties and infrastructure.
+Comments received at that consultation were incorporated in the Parish Action Points, including one that suggested the addition of an action to address surface water flood risk to existing properties and infrastructure.

 As far as the Plan is concerned the Parish Action Points have served their purpose.
-Hence as of October 2018 they have been removed from the Plan and formally handed over to the ownership and responsibility of the Parish Council, who may thus start to address them without waiting for Plan approval.
+Hence as of October 2018 they have been removed from the Plan and formally handed over to the ownership and responsibility of the Parish Council, who have started to address them

-This is the document that has been handed over to the Parish Council
+This is the document that was handed over to the Parish Council

 saham_toney_parish_action_points_handover_version_24oct2018.pdf |